dilungasr/animated-dropdown-menu/README.md

 # animated-dropdown-menu
-animated dropdown menu by using only CSS and HTML
+animated dropdown menu by using CSS and HTML only.